 WEEKDAYS When boat traffic is at its least is also the best time for viewing

-Why are Alligators NOT seen in the summer time ?
+Why are Alligators NOT seen in large numbers the summer time ?
 Gators are cold blooded and need to regulate their own body temps.
 The high temps here in Florida make laying out impossible to do, with the black skin and back solar panels they would overheat.
 The temps on the water are often 10 to 15 degrees hotter than on land with the waters reflective glare.
 So hide they do until late and then head into the waters to feed in the darkness, then returning to the hiding spots through the day.